A movie review by: Lee Sonogan

 (1988) 1h33min/Action, horror, sci-fi

 The movie is described as a drifter discovers a pair of sunglasses that allow him to see that aliens have taken over the Earth.
-A late eighties film made by legendary Director John Carpenter.
-He is known for such movies as the movies Halloween, Escape from New york, Escape from L.A and this movie.
-Rowdy Roddy Piper, the eighties wrestler in the time of Hulk Hogan was casted as the main role.
+A late eighties film made by legendary director John Carpenter.
+He is known for such movies as the movies Halloween, Escape from New York, Escape from L.A and this movie.
+Rowdy Roddy Piper, the eighties wrestler in the time of Hulk Hogan was cast as the main role.

 The line “I have come here to chew bubble gum and kick ass, and I’m all out of bubble gum” was ad-libbed by Roddy Piper.
 According to director John Carpenter, Piper had taken the line from a list of ideas he had for his pro wrestling interviews.
 Graffiti artist Shepard Fairey got his “obey” name from this film.
 The film is often cited by British author David Icke as John Carpenter’s best film.

 Overall, things get crazy quickly as he is spotted straight away as he notices them while wearing the sunglasses.
 During the middle, there is a good action scene that leads to a positive to the character.
-The film has many themes of capitalism,communism and elitism, with many awesome speeches in it.
+The film has many themes of capitalism, communism and elitism, with many awesome speeches in it.
 Fun fact: All the various aliens throughout the movie, both male and female, were portrayed by stunt coordinator Jeff Imada.
-The ending has a longer action scenes as they take the fight to the aliens.
+The ending has a longer action scene as they take the fight against the aliens.
 I recommend this movie to people who like original sci-fi concept movies.
 It is worth a watch and one of my favourite movies of the late eighties now.